caseywdunn/sharkmer/readme.md

-# sharkmer - An incremental kmer counter
+# sharkmer - an incremental kmer counter

 `sharkmer` is a kmer counter designed from the ground up for rarefaction analyses.
 It counts kmers on subsets of the data, and then builds incremental histograms from these counts.
 This allows you